-Sepia is a very beautiful color, reminiscent of dry autumn leaves.
-It was originally a natural coloring matter obtained from the ink sac of sea molluscs.
-Sepia was used not only by artists, but also by photographers for toning pictures in brown, mixing sepia into reagents, adjusting the intensity of the color and achieving soft or deep tones.
+Sepia is a lovely color reminiscent of dry autumn leaves.
+It was initially a natural coloring matter obtained from the ink sac of sea mollusks.
+Sepia was used not only by artists but also by photographers for toning pictures in brown, mixing sepia into reagents, adjusting the intensity of the color, and achieving soft or deep tones.
 As a result, the photo took on a brownish tint.
-In addition, sepia also prolonged the life of photographs, so most of the old photographs that have survived to this day are taken in brown.
+In addition, sepia also prolonged the life of photographs, so most of the old pictures that have survived to this day are taken in brown.

 Everything is much simpler today.
 Photographers put on a special filter on the lens or use the “sepia” shooting mode, which is found in most modern cameras, or process the images in a graphic editor.
 Sepia is the most popular effect that simulates antiquity, vintage and retro style.

 If you use a color-correcting filter labeled “Sepia,” the image will be toned, in brown tones, as if aged, “antique” look.
 Filters of two types are produced – EURO SEPIA and RETRO SEPIA (the designation is on the filter rim).

 The RETRO SEPIA tip has a more pronounced effect.
 Using any of the Sepia filters will require a two-stop increase in exposure.
 When working with the “Sepia” light filter, you need to consider that some colors that differ in a color photo will merge into one light brown color in a sepia photo.
 Studio photographs, portraits, interior pictures are pretty good.

 The sepia effect can be obtained without the use of filters.
 To do this, you need to switch the camera to the appropriate shooting mode.
 Press the “Menu” button and select “sepia” in the color mode settings.
 The display will match the chosen setting.